-After the devastating 2015 earthquakes (measuring 7.8 on the Richter scale) in my country, Nepal, I decided to build an Earthquake-Resistant Home Office Building in my garden space.
+After the devastating 2015 earthquakes (measuring 7.8 on the Richter scale) in my country, Nepal, I built an Earthquake-Resistant Home Office Building in my garden space.

 To construct the Earthquake-Resistant Home Office Building, we first dug 3 feet deep holes into the ground (four each on two sides and six each on the other two) to fix the 4/4 inches square pipes.
 We further reinforced these with concrete.
-Then, we built two feet brick and cement walls from the ground-up surrounding the steel pipes, further strengthening the structure.
+Then, we built two feet of brick and cement walls from the ground up surrounding the steel pipes, further strengthening the structure.

-Lastly, we screwed-in the inner and outer MGO flex boards for the walls.
-For the floor of this Earthquake-Resistant Home Office building, we have used PCC-concrete plaster to prevent the moisture seeping into the room once it’s complete.
+Finally, we screwed in the inner and outer MGO wall flex boards.
+For the floor of this Earthquake-Resistant Home Office building, we have used PCC-concrete plaster to prevent moisture from seeping into the room once it’s complete.

 Construction Materials Used

-For the Earthquake-Resistant Home Office Building project, I have chosen lightweight, yet sturdy and weatherproof materials such as UPVC roofing & waterproof/fire resistant MGO flex-boards for the outer & inner walls with the heat insulation in between.
-I have further used 4/4 inches square steel pipes for the skeletal structure of this 14ft×12ft room for strength & rigidity.
+For the Earthquake-Resistant Home Office Building project, I have chosen lightweight, yet sturdy and weatherproof materials such as UPVC roofing & waterproof/fire-resistant MGO flex-boards for the outer & inner walls with heat insulation in between.
+I have used 4/4 inches square steel pipes for the skeletal structure of this 14ft×12ft room for strength & rigidity.

 Earthquake-Resistant Home Office Exterior